Individual-centered partial information in social networks: Setup and preliminary results

+(ii) The rank of $\bbB_E$ and the form of eigenvectors play an important role in motivating our community detection algorithms in Section~\ref{sec:main_results}.
+The two terms in Eq \eqref{gtq17} naturally split the individuals into two subsets: those who are neighbors of individual 1 (represented by $\bbS$) and those who are not (represented by $\bbI-\bbS$).
+As we will show later, our algorithm first performs clustering on these two subsets separately, before merging them into $K$ communities. \end{rmk} In what follows, we introduce a few conditions to perform further analysis of our partial network.
+Denote $p_n=\max_{i,j}\p(a_{ij}=1)$. \begin{cond} $\min_{j\ge 2}\p(a_{1j}=1)\sim p_n$ and $1-c>p_n\gg\ \log n /n$ for some constant $c>0$. \end{cond} \begin{cond} $\|\bbV\|_{\max}\le C / \sqrt n$ for some constant $C>0$. \end{cond} \begin{cond} $|d_1|\sim|d_2|\sim\ldots\sim |d_K|\sim np_n$. \end{cond}

-Conditions \ref{cond2}--\ref{cond3} are sufficient to ensure the invertibility of matrices $\bbV^\top\bbS\bbV$ and $\bbI-\bbV^\top\bbS\bbV$ with high probability, as we will prove in Lemma \ref{le2}.
-We should also point out that Conditions \ref{cond2}--\ref{cond3} can be relaxed but we adopt these conditions in the paper for convenience and simplicity.
+Conditions \ref{cond2}--\ref{cond3} are sufficient to ensure the invertibility of $\bbV^\top\bbS\bbV$ and $\bbI-\bbV^\top\bbS\bbV$ with high probability, as we will prove in Lemma \ref{le2}.
+We note that Conditions \ref{cond2}--\ref{cond3} can be relaxed but we adopt them in the paper for convenience and simplicity.
 Condition \ref{cond1} is a strong condition to assume that the magnitude of the smallest non-zero eigenvalue of $\E\bbA$ has the same order as $\|\E\bbA\|_F$, which is to ensure a big enough gap between $|d_K|$ and $\|\bbA-\E\bbA\|$ for more straightforward analysis.
-This condition could also be relaxed but we leave that analysis for future studies.
-The Bernstein inequality (Lemma \ref{le1} in Supplementary Materials) helps establishing the following lemma.
+This condition could also be relaxed by deeper analysis, but we leave it for future studies.
+We have the following invertibility lemma.